Find the right fit for your eyes at EYE Wisconsin.

 Need a prescription?

 We do that too!
-EYE Wisconsin offers comprehensive eye exams at our Waterford office.
+EYE Wisconsin offers comprehensive eye exams at our Waterford and Sun Prairie offices.
 In addition to assessing your visual acuity, your eye care provider will examine your eye health and function.

 Schedule a contact lens exam at EYE Wisconsin now.